NOTE: The Wisp uses procedural generation to create its map. All images in this blog post will look different as no 2 generations are the same.

-Now that The Wisp is over with, I’d like to talk about on of the problems I faced in development, the problem of using too many colliders.
+Now that The Wisp’s development has concluded, I would like to talk about one of the problems I faced during development: The problem of using too many colliders.

 The game uses a 2D lighting system bought off the asset store which draws a mesh that represents a light shining amongst geometry.
-The system used Physics2D.Raycast a lot which checks against all colliders in the scene to find which ones it hit.
+The system uses Physics2D.Raycast to detect where light is allowed to be.
+The problem with this, is it needs to check against every collider in the scene.

 The result looks like this: